School leadership

 3.1.
 School management committees and boards

 The 1999 National Charter for Education and Training calls for the establishment of bodies for planning, managing, and controlling education and training at the level of the regions, provinces, local education, and institutions.
-Each education and training institution shall be directed by a director and a board of management.
-The management board members include representatives of teachers, parents, and partners who provide the school with material, technical or cultural support.
+Each education and training institution shall be directed by a director and a board of management (Composition of school councils: article 17 of BO 5030 of 15-8-2002 with modifications of BO 5280 of 6-1-2005).
+The management board (le conseil de gestion) members include representatives of teachers, the president of the PTA, and partners who provide the school with material, technical or cultural support.
 Teachers are not allowed to represent a parents' association on the board of directors of the school where they work.
-In certain conditions, the management board may include student representatives.
+The elementary management board includes by right the school principal as chairman, representatives of the administrative and technical staff, the president of the PTA, the representative of the local council, and a teacher representing each school subject.
 The board is responsible for issuing opinions on the programming of the school's activities, teaching schedules and timetables and the distribution of teachers' tasks; participating in the periodic evaluation of the educational activity to ensure the good condition of the infrastructure, equipment and educational climate of the school; and proposing or providing appropriate solutions to ensure the maintenance of the school, the improvement of its prestige and the broadening of the scope of its influence.

 3.2.
 Middle leaders